noshitsecurity/triassic.github.io/agenda.md

 `8.
 Azure Security Center`

-We take a high-level overview or "birdseye" of Azure Security Center, and discuss how it can be best used to address the conpany's security posture.<br /><br />
+We take a high-level overview or "birdseye" of Azure Security Center and discuss how it can be best used to address the company's security posture.<br /><br />

 `9.
 Secure Score Index`